-- 3 cups unsweetened spiced apple cider*
+- 3 cups unfiltered apple cider, *

-- 4 tablespoons salted grass-fed butter or more to taste
+- 4 tablespoons salted grass-fed butter, or more to taste

 - 1-¼ cups dark golden rum

-Add the apple cider, butter and cinnamon stick to a medium-sized pot and bring to a full boil.
+- Add the apple cider, butter and cinnamon stick to a medium-sized pot and bring to a full boil.
 Whisk vigorously until frothy.

-Remove from heat, add the rum, and serve hot.
+- Remove from heat, add the rum, and serve hot.

-Note: Once the cider mixture has come to a boil, you can skip the whisking and add all of the liquid (including the rum) to a blender, and blend until frothy.
+- Note: Once the cider mixture has come to a boil, you can skip the whisking and add all of the liquid (including the rum) to a blender, and blend until frothy.
 Just make sure the steam can escape by leaving the center hole of your blender’s cover open.